Green River/Duwamish GRP

 Open to read more

 This section is purposely broad in scope and should not be considered comprehensive.
 Some of the sensitive resources described in this section cannot be addressed in Response Strategies and Priorities because it is not possible to conduct effective response activities in these locations.
 Additional information from private organizations or federal, state, tribal, and local government agencies should also be sought during spills.
+This material is presented with enough detail to give general information about the area during the first phase of a spill response.
+During an actual incident, more information about resources at risk will be available from the Environmental Unit in the Planning Section.

 Note: specific resource concerns related to areas that already have designated protection strategies may be found in the “Resources At Risk” column of the matrix describing the individual strategies.